Skip to content

 event_group: [event]

-Groups are useful when you want to use common settings for several SiteAccesses and avoid duplicating configuration.
+You can use groups when you want to use common settings for several SiteAccesses and avoid duplicating configuration.
 SiteAccess groups act like regular SiteAccesses as far as configuration is concerned.
 A SiteAccess can be part of several groups.
 SiteAccess configuration has always precedence over group configuration.

 admin SiteAccess